codesmythe/gnucash-docs-rst/source/guide/C/ch_accts.rst

    -  process payment

-3. Liability Use this type of account for all other loans, generally larger long-term loans such as a mortgage or vehicle loan.
+3. Liability: Use this type of account for all other loans, generally larger long-term loans such as a mortgage or vehicle loan.
 This account can help you keep track of how much you owe and how much you have already repaid.